Boeing’s cost-cutting finally led to disaster

 This is the final part of a series on Boeing’s culture crash.
 Part two was the nightmare of the 787 Dreamliner.

-The 737 was an airframe designed in 1967 for 50 people.
+The 737 was an airframe designed in 1967 for just over 100 people.
 Over time it stretched to seat over 200, but it had one Achilles heel.
 In 1967, the ground staff just flung baggage into the plane, so it was built low to the ground.
 Modern engines, however, were more fuel-efficient, and thus bigger.
 Much bigger.
 This was the simple, physical problem with re-engining the 737.
 You couldn’t fit a 2010 engine under a 1967 wing.

 Mike Bair and the President of Commercial Airplanes Jim Albaugh were aware of this and were in favour of an entirely new design.
 The Board, however, had learned the wrong lessons from the 787 debacles and was worried about a completely new design.
 Then Boeing’s only competitor, Airbus, forced their hand.